tieandrews/dashGPT/README.md

 # License

-This project is licensed under the Creative Commons Attribution-NonCommercial-Sharealike 4.0 license.
-See the [LICENSE](LICENSE) file for more details or here: [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+This project is licensed under the Creative Commons Attribution-Sharealike 4.0 license.
+See the [LICENSE](LICENSE) file for more details or here: [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)

 # Acknowledgments